 Reverberation or the reverb effect is meant to replicate external acoustics so that you can use them in our mix.
 In real life, reverb hits a hard surface and bounces back at the listener at varying amplitudes and times to create complex echoes.
 Reverb effects in your DAW simulate natural or unnatural reverberations.

 The environment informs every sound we hear in real life.
 The environment a sound is in can give it several different qualities, including large, thin, dark, bright, and more.

 Reverb provides mixes with a sense of depth, though it also provides listeners with clues as to where the sound exists.
 With reverb, you can bring listeners into a cave, a concert hall, a cathedral, a chamber, or a smaller, more intimate room.

 - Setting Up A Send

 Using reverb effects on every channel can cut into your CPU very fast.
-This is why we want to create send/aux/bus channels to put our reverbs on instead.
-We can then send the sounds that we want to be affected to our reverb bus.
+This is why you want to create send/aux/bus channels to put our reverbs on instead.
+You can then send the sounds that you want to be affected to our reverb bus.